2026 Application Opens - January 1, 2026

 4. One letter of recommendation from a community representative

-5. Copy of official transcript due by March 31st
+5. Copy of official transcript — due by March 31st

-7. Copy of letter of acceptance to chosen college/university by April 30th.
-(High School Applicants Only)
+7. Copy of letter of acceptance to chosen college/university by April 30th (High School Applicants Only)

-Please be advised that your application will become the property of EPEF, Inc. and will not be returned.
+Students who are not selected may reapply in subsequent years.
+Please note that your application becomes the property of EPEF, Inc. and will not be returned.

 Apply for The Ethel Payne Grant

-The Ethel Payne Empowerment Foundation is a 501 (c) (3) nonprofit public charity organization.
+The Ethel Payne Empowerment Foundation is a 501(c)(3) nonprofit public charity organization.

 We solicit financial support through the donation of tax-deductible contributions.
 Your generous tax-deductible donation will empower female scholars to use their talents as candid communicators and revered spokeswomen provoking effective change for the voiceless and disenfranchised among us.